 John Adams and Thomas Jefferson had been key players in one of history’s most significant dramas in the founding of the United States.
-Years had passed since that sunrisefateful July 4 Independence Day.
+Years had passed since that fateful July 4 Independence Day.
 Now, they were two stately gentleman near the end of their lives exchanging letters and reflecting on bygone days.

 “My friend,” Adams wrote to Jefferson.
 “You and I have lived in serious times.”